 Narrow-headed Softshell Turtle

-This is one big turtle -- up to 45 inches long and over 260 pounds!
-Like all softshell turtles, this one has a carapace (upper shell) covered with leathery skin, as opposed to the hard plates found on most turtle shells.
+Narrow-headed softshell turtles spend a lot of time hidden at the bottom of rivers, so not much is known about their lifestyle.
+They grow up to 45 inches long and can weigh over 260 pounds!
+Like all softshell turtles, each narrow-headed softshell has a carapace (upper shell) covered with leathery skin instead of hard plates (found on most turtle shells).